MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ni-ntddstor-ioctl_storage_reinitialize_media.md

 ### -input-buffer

-For Windows 10, version 21H1 and later, contains an optional [**STORAGE_REINITIALIZE_MEDIA**](ns-ntddstor-storage_reinitialize_media.md) structure with sanitize options, or NULL.
+For Windows Server 2022 and later, contains an optional [**STORAGE_REINITIALIZE_MEDIA**](ns-ntddstor-storage_reinitialize_media.md) structure with sanitize options, or NULL.
 For earlier OS versions, the input buffer is NULL.

 ### -input-buffer-length